frictionlessdata/frictionless-darwin-core/README.md

 * eml.xml: **metadata** written in Ecological Metadata Language
 * meta.xml: the **structure** of the DarwinCore data files

-This conversion tool appends two files to the archive, see diagram below:
+Basically, this conversion tool appends two files to the archive, see diagram below:
 * **datapackage.json**: data package descriptor of the data files
 * **readme.md**: markdown, human readable, metadata